 “Dammit.
 I am going to tell my story.
 I want to tell HER my story because when I look at her face, I see war.
 She understands it.
 I can see it in her eyes,” he whimpers, staring across the table at me.
 “Anna understands what she sees because I see it in her face,” Sonny whispers before pushing past Richard and Brenda, disappearing down the length of the bar towards the bathroom.

-“First of all, Sonny is not a deserter,” Leighton, the man, once full of his own bravado whispers, his shoulders slumped forward in resignation.
+“First of all, Sonny is not a deserter,” Leighton, the man, once full of his own bravado, whispers, his shoulders slumped forward in resignation.
 “Maybe this visit to D.C. wasn’t such a good idea, after all, Richard.”
 Richard nods his head thoughtfully and looks towards the door.
 Sonny is standing at the end of the bar doing shots.

 “What the hell does Sonny mean?”
 The pit in my stomach sinks a little lower, knowing that my question is one I may regret asking.

 “Well, I don’t know if Sonny was going to tell you about why he left Vietnam, but Sonny is not a deserter,” Leighton leans back against the booth before bringing the last of his beer to his lips before continuing.
 “Sonny’s father did not want him to go to Vietnam, but he was drafted.
 We were all drafted.
 His father wanted him to stay in school.
 Sonny refused.
-Said that if his friends were going, he had to go.
+He said that if his friends were going, he had to go.
 When the fighting got really bad over there, Sonny’s father decided that he had to get Sonny out of the jungle one way or another.
 He figured Sonny deserved a discharge that would not mar his record.
 Sonny came home to take care of his mother because of a family emergency…,” Leighton pauses, his sentence drifting.
 “Do either of you want something to drink.
 Scotch?
 Brandy?
 Another beer,” Leighton asks, desperate to change the subject.

 “What was a family emergency?
 You need to tell us, Leighton.”
 Brenda’s face tightens, and her voice is unsteady.